TOAST-DOCS/WEB-Firewall/en/console-guide-managed.md

 ### Cancel a Service

-- To cancel the service, contact Surveillance Center.
+- To cancel the service, contact Security Operations Center.

 ## How to Create and Configure